OSHA 10 Certification

 Step 4: Receive Your Certificate

 Once you pass, you’ll get your OSHA 10 card digitally.
 No waiting for the mail.
-No paperwork.
+Day to day, no paperwork.
 Just download it, save it, and send it to your employer.

 Some people print it out and frame it.
 Others keep it on their phone.
 Either way, it’s good for five years.